wp-plugins/lightbox-plus/readme.txt

 = Does Lightbox Plus work with PHP 4?
 If not, why not? =

 No it doesn't.
-PHP 4 reached end of life on August 8th 2008 (over 3 years ago.)
+PHP 4 reached end of life on August 8th 2008 (almost years ago.)
 WordPress no longer supports PHP 4 and all plugin developers are encourage to follow.
 The best solution at this time is to ask your host provider to upgrade to PHP 5.

 You will know that Lightbox Plus is not working because of PHP if you receive the following error: